Skip to content

 In addition to knowing the best time to plant potatoes, gardeners should also be aware of the ideal soil conditions for growing potatoes.
 Potatoes prefer a well-drained, sandy loam soil that is rich in organic matter.
 The soil pH should be between 5.5 and 6.5.

-Potatoes are also heavy feeders, so they require a lot of fertilizer.
+e also heavy feeders, so they require a lot of fertilizer.
 Gardeners should apply a balanced fertilizer to the soil before planting potatoes, and then side-dress the plants with fertilizer throughout the growing season.

 By following these tips, gardeners can successfully grow potatoes in Ohio.